 Inverness had a close association with natural landscapes and long pathways around forests.
 It is known for its hiking trips that always please everyone and entice them due to its splendid views and highlands dating back to the Middle Ages.

-The beauty of Inverness reflects in the calm atmosphere that you will feel around the city.
-Besides its scenery oozing from every corner, you will find other aspects of contemporary civilization, like vibrant buildings, local music festivals, and theatres, serving as an important part of the city’s heritage.
+The beauty of Inverness is reflected in the calm atmosphere around the city.
+Besides its scenery oozing from every corner, other aspects of contemporary civilisation, like vibrant buildings, local music festivals, and theatres, serve as an essential part of the city’s heritage.

 Visit One of the Blindingly Bright Spaces: Loch Ness